Excessive Repulsive Disorder

 False Mammary Syndrome should not be confused with False Memory Syndrome, though the two disorders are often co-diagnosed.

 Over the years, treating False Mammary Syndrome has had consistent but limited success through the temporary application of magnetic, re-stabilizing electrodes placed just above a patient’s knees.
-Today it is best treated through operant conditioning using both positive (e.g., therapy squeeze balls) and negative (e.g., the “Shock Bra”) reinforcement.
+Today it is best treated through operant conditioning using both reward (e.g., therapy squeeze balls) and punishment (e.g., the “Shock Bra”) reinforcement techniques.

 Click here to review a case study of False Mammary Syndrome.